 Applications are entered into the Grants.gov system; applications submitted via email will not be accepted.
-For more information, including how to submit a paper application in cases in which electronic submission is not possible, please read the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on December 7, 2022 (87 FR 75045) and available at 2022-26554.pdf (govinfo.gov).
+For more information, please read the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on December 7, 2022 (87 FR 75045), and available at 2022-26554.pdf (govinfo.gov).

 A completed application will include a program narrative.
 The program narrative is the section of the application that directly responds to the selection criteria.
 The program narrative should follow the order of the selection criteria.
 Applicants should describe, in detail, activities planned for each of the funding periods of the grant.
-The program office suggests that applicants limit the program narrative to 75 pages.
+The program office suggests that applicants limit the program narrative to 25 pages.
 Narrative attachments must be submitted as files in a read-only, flattened Portable Document Format (PDF) or as a Microsoft Word document.
-If applicants upload a different file type or submit a password- protected file, we will not review that material.
-A minimum of three peer reviewers will evaluate each proposal.
-Reviewers will be asked to review the applicants' responses to each criterion and score each of their assigned proposals.
-Not responding to a specific criterion could negatively affect the score.
+If applicants upload a different file type or submit a password-protected file, we will not review that material.

+A panel of peer reviewers will evaluate each proposal.
+Reviewers will be asked to review applicant responses to each criterion and score each of their assigned proposals.
+Not responding to a specific criterion could negatively impact the score.